• Skip to primary navigation

 • Pair them with a bowl of quick and easy beef Trinchado.

-• I think they would go really well with one of my stuffed chicken breast recipes, like cheesy bacon-wrapped parcels or easy chicken cordon bleu with honey mustard sauce
+• I think they would go well with one of my stuffed chicken breast recipes, like cheesy bacon-wrapped parcels or easy chicken cordon bleu with honey mustard sauce

 • And of course, let's not forget this oven-baked Nando's peri peri chicken!